AdguardTeam/KnowledgeBase/docs/adguard-for-windows/features/network.md

 The last section is dedicated to AdGuard VPN — an ideal tool that provides security and anonymity each time you browse the Internet.
 You can download it by clicking the *Download* button or go to the AdGuard VPN website by clicking the *Homepage* button.

 How does AdGuard VPN work?
 Without going into technical details, we can say that VPN creates a secure encrypted tunnel between the user's computer or mobile device and a remote VPN server.
-In this way, data confidentiality is preserved, as well as the anonymity of the user, because a third-party observer sees the IP address of the VPN server and not the actual user's IP.
+In this way, data privacy is preserved, as well as the anonymity of the user, because a third-party observer sees the IP address of the VPN server and not the actual user's IP.

 **What AdGuard VPN does:**